Top 3 · CT

 - Oral Medicine Specialists in ConnecticutNon-surgical management of oral disease.

-Oral & Maxillofacial Radiologists in Connecticut: questions
+Oral And Maxillofacial Radiologists in Connecticut: questions

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 3 listed, 3 are Medicare-enrolled and 0 practice in a dental shortage area.
-We do not accept payment for placement.Do oral & maxillofacial radiologists in Connecticut accept Medicaid?
+We do not accept payment for placement.Do oral and maxillofacial radiologists in Connecticut accept Medicaid?

 Patients usually don't see them directly — they're consulted by referral; Your dentist may send your CBCT scan to a radiologist for interpretation; Some imaging centers are operated by oral radiologists.